QTSumm: Query-Focused Summarization over Tabular Data: Experiments

-\paragraph{Experiment Setting} The fine-tuning experiments were conducted on an 8 NVIDIA RTX 3090 24GB cluster.
-We selected the \texttt{large} version for all baseline models.
-For each fine-tuning experiment, we ran 30 epochs with a batch size of 128.
+The specifics of input data serialization and LLM prompting examples are discussed in Appendix~\ref{sec:appendix_implementation}.
+All experiments were conducted on an 8 NVIDIA RTX A6000 48GB cluster.
+We selected the \texttt{large} version for all fine-tuned baseline models, whose weights are publicly available at HuggingFace.
+For each fine-tuning experiment, we ran 15 epochs with a batch size of 128.
 The best fine-tuning checkpoints were selected according to the validation loss.
-For LLM experiments, we randomly sampled 200 examples from the \ours test set.
-We used \texttt{text-davinci-003} via the public OpenAI APIs\footnote{\url{https://openai.com/api/}}.
-For its parameter setting, we used a temperature of 0.7, maximum output length of 512 tokens, without any frequency or presence penalty.
-Figure~\ref{fig:gpt3} in Appendix shows a prompt prefix example for \texttt{text-davinci-003} in zero-shot setting.
+The experiments for open-sourced LLMs were conducted using \texttt{vLLM} framework~\cite{kwon2023efficient}.
+We used \texttt{gpt-3.5-turbo-0613} for GPT-3.5 and \texttt{gpt-4-0613} for GPT-4 via the OpenAI APIs\footnote{\url{https://openai.com/api/}}.
+For LLM hyperparameter settings, we set temperature as 1.0, Top P as 1.0, and maximum output length as 256.